bookofproofs/bookofproofs.github.io/_sources/history/19th-century/jeffreys.md

 **Harold Jeffreys** was an English mathematician, statistician, geophysicist, and astronomer.

 ### Mathematical Profile (Excerpt):
-* His mother was Elizabeth M A Jeffreys (born at Stannington, Northumberland, about 1864).
 * Harold Jeffries attended school at Fatfield then, in 1903, he was awarded a scholarship to attend Rutherford College in Newcastle- upon- Tyne.
 * At the time Jeffreys entered the College it was a part of Durham University.
 * Jeffreys worked in the Cavendish Laboratories on war related work from 1915 until 1917.